we see diversity as

 At The Philadelphia School, the importance of diversity is knit up in our commitment to progressive education.
 Progressive education fosters critical, empathetic, and socially engaged intelligence.
 A diverse community best fosters this kind of intelligence.
 Students who are conversant with difference learn to think in more complex and ethically responsive ways.
 As a result, they are better able to participate effectively in their communities to achieve a common good.
 We believe that when students of varied backgrounds, abilities, and identities share a classroom, all are the beneficiaries.
 (Diversity issues permeate daily work at TPS and can be seen reflected in many variations, see the links to diversity-related blog entries above to learn more.).

 As a progressive school, we regard diversity as a good in itself.
 A diverse school community brings into the lives of its members a richness that is its own argument.
 It is the richness that arises when people of different cultures, histories, and worldviews teach and learn from one another.
 It is the richness of friendships based equally in what friends share and in how they differ.
 It is the richness of the world itself, whose diversity we must understand, cherish, and protect.

 Because progressive education means learning by doing, we live our commitment to diversity in our everyday interactions, building it into our curriculum and institutional culture.
 A community embracing diversity must be willing to have difficult conversations and even to embrace the conflict that is so often integral to profound transformation.
 And such a community must learn to see itself through many eyes.
 This ongoing work belongs to us all; it hones our minds, uncovers our biases, and helps us do our part in making a more just and compassionate future.

-Our aim at The Philadelphia School is to build a progressive community whose diversity reflects and interacts with the diversity of the world.
+Our aim is to build a progressive community whose diversity reflects and interacts with the diversity of the world.
 We seek to make the world we hope to see.

 Family Diversity Committee